The Clovers: 1961 to present

 In 1961 their United Artists contract expired and they moved to Winley Records.
 The label was started in 1956 by Paul Winley, brother of The Clovers' bass Harold Winley.
 Paul Winley had written songs for the group (before their move to his label), Big Joe Turner and Ruth Brown.
 Winley Records had also released songs featuring the former Clovers' vocalist Charlie White, "Nobody's Fault But Mine" / "Dearest To Me" (1958).
-However, their sojourn on Winley Records didn't prove successful, and they disbanded in 1961.
+However, their sojourn on Winley Records did not prove successful, and they disbanded in 1961.

 The break-up resulted in the creation of two new groups.
 John "Buddy" Bailey continued recording for Winley Records, releasing in 1961 "They're Rockin Down the Street"/"Be My Baby" credited to The Fabulous Clovers featuring Bailey.
 Harold Lucas and Billy Mitchell formed a new quartet with James "Toy" Walton and Robert Russell, recording four tracks for Atlantic in October 1961 which resulted in the December release of a double-A sided single "Drive It Home" / "The Bootie Green" credited to The Clovers.
 Mitchell left in 1962 and was replaced by Roosevelt "Tippie" Hubbard.
 With Hubbard on lead vocals, the Lucas group recorded and released records as "Tippie and the Clovermen" and "Tippie and the Clovers" for Tiger Records, a subsidiary of Rust Records.
 In December 1962 "Bossa Nova Baby" (written by Leiber and Stoller) / "The Bossa Nova" was released, credited to Tippie and the Clovers.
 Also released in 1962 on Stenton Records was "Please Mr Sun" / "Gimme Gimme Gimme", credited to Tippie and the Clovermen.
 John Bailey's group, by this time consisting of Nathaniel Bouknight, Peggy Winley Mills (sister of Paul and Harold Winley) and Ann Winley (wife of Paul Winley), recorded for Porwin Records, another Winley label.
 In June 1963 they released "One More time" / "Stop Pretending", credited to The Clovers featuring Buddy Bailey.
 By the end of 1963 Harold Lucas, John Bailey and Harold Winley had reformed The Clovers.
 The trio remained together for a little over a year, with Harold Winley leaving after their performance at the Apollo Theater on 1 January 1965.